valango/eventist/README.md

 Setting or removing handlers during the emit loop has no effect on handling the current event.
-Handlers will be invoked in their registration order.
+Handlers will be invoked starting from the most recently registered one.

 * ***event*** string.
 * ***arguments*** are optional and can be of any type.